anthonydb/practical-sql/faq-updates.md

 #### Working with pgAdmin: Change in pgAdmin app

 Starting with version 3.0 of pgAdmin, released in April 2018, the app loads as a tab within your default web browser.
 Previous versions run as a standalone desktop application.
 All other functionality described in the book remains the same.

+### Chapter 14: Analyzing Spatial Data with PostGIS

 #### macOS PostGIS Shapefile and DBF Loader Exporter Unavailable